RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 Don't forget to replace on docker command the string "/path/to/some/dir/on/your/host" with a path of an existing directory of your choice on your host machine.
 That directory will be the "input/output" point for the script.
 For example, if you place a dictionary.txt file there, inside the script you must access to it as "/io/dictionary.txt".
 If you capture a trophy or a Handshake file, save it at "/io/" dir to access it from the host.

-#### Display problems
+#### Display problems (resolution detection)

-On some distros like Ubuntu, in order to open the possibility of connecting airgeddon xterm windows to your host X Window system, you must launch first `xhost +` command.
+On some distros like Ubuntu, in order to open the possibility of connecting `airgeddon` xterm windows to your host X Window system, you must launch first `xhost +` command.
 You can check if you need it easily.
 The resolution should be detected inside `airgeddon` on initial checks.
 If not is detected, you have a problem with your DISPLAY var.
 You should launch `xhost +` command or adjust DISPLAY var on docker run command.

 #### Hostapd possible conflict with host network-manager